How to Create a Business Sale Agreement (2021 Update)

 What are some considerations when creating a Business Sale Agreement?

-A lot of the information contained in the Business Sale Agreement will be sensitive, and the parties would want to remain confidential.
+A lot of the information contained in the Business Sale Agreement will be sensitive, and the parties will most likely want it to remain confidential.
+This may involve information surrounding the value of the business, trade secrets or expansion plans.
 It is important, therefore, to include a comprehensive confidentiality clause to ensure that none of this information leaks out.

 2. Rights and assets being transferred

-The value of the business, and any relevant rights and assets attached to the sale, is perhaps the most important part of the Business Sale Agreement.
+The value of the business, and any relevant rights and assets attached to the sale, is perhaps the most important factor when you create a Business Sale Agreement.
 The agreement should include a goodwill valuation using an agreed upon method, an extensive and exhaustive list of the assets, plant and equipment and their value, the value of the premises, and/or any stock of the business.

 Encumbrances are usually not included in the value of the business.
 That means that the seller must settle any mortgages, charges, and/or encumbrances over any of the business’s assets, unless the purchaser agrees to take them on.

-The parties may agree to include restraint of trade clauses.
-This includes the restriction on the seller from competing with the business for a period of time in an area, which have to be reasonable.
-This ensures that the seller does not set up a similar business and woes her/his customers away.
+The parties may agree to include restraint of trade clauses within the Agreement.
+This includes the restriction on the seller from competing with the business for a period of time in a particular area.
+However, this clause has to be reasonable and cannot be indefinite or in an unlimited in scope.
+This ensures that the seller does not set up a similar business which will operate in direct competition with the buyer.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.